Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 |.95     |43602|

 As you can see, somebody else has done the hard work for you.
 You just need to know where to look.
-Keep in mind, not all R packages are good.
-This software is user generated and provided for free.
+Keep in mind that not all R packages are high quality.
+This software is user-generated and provided for free.
 While there are lots of reputable packages, there are also lots that are poorly written.
 It is sometimes useful to look for provenance.

 ### Building models and basic statistics